kaby76/AntlrVSIX/doc/Trash.md

 * Find all sub-trees in the parsed file at the top of stack using the given XPath expression.

 ### Fold

+`fold xpath-string`

+* Replace a sequence of symbols on the RHS of a rule with the rule LHS symbol.

+For for further details, see the [fold](refactoring.md#Fold) refactoring details.

 ### History